krishpatel1610/krishpatel1610/README.md

 # 💫 About Me:
 <br>
-I am a final-year Undergraduate Student at Pandit Deendayal Energy University, pursuing a Bachelors in Information and Communication Technologies (ICT), who is passionate Full-stack Development :bar_chart:, Flutter & Mernstack Developer:snake:, and open source :octocat:.
-I love to learn and contribute in any and every possible way.
+I am a final-year Undergraduate Student at Pandit Deendayal Energy University, pursuing a Bachelors in Information and Communication Technologies (ICT), who is passionate ull-stack developer and app development enthusiast with a strong passion for Flutter, React Native, Node.js, relational databases (RDBMS), MongoDB, and REST APIs.
+As a student, I am eager to explore and master these technologies while actively contributing to their development and implementation.
 <br>

 - 🔭 I’m currently working on AutoSphere.
-- 🌱 I am currently learning the MERN stack, which includes MongoDB, Express, React, and Node.js.
+- 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 👯 I’m looking to collaborate on Open Source Software Development.
-- - 💬 Ask me about anything, I am happy to help, only if the ball is in my court!😉
-- 📫 How to reach me: **krishpatel1623@gmail.com**
 - 👨‍💼 Pronouns: [He/Him](https://www.mypronouns.org/he-him)
 - 🤓 Fun fact: Programmers don’t die, they just go offline😝